felipemotarocha/sim-racer-demo/README.md

 - Edit Race Results
 - Delete the Championship

-Buuuut, all of this is still in development.
-This document will be updated as I make progress.

-## Implemented Functionalities (Done ✅)

-- ✅ Championship Creation

-- ✅ Championship Listing

-- ✅ Championship Details

-## Functionalities to Be Implemented (To Do 🚀)

-- 🚀 Championship Edition (specially race results)

-- 🚀 User Profile (with their statistics, like wins and titles count)

 ## Technologies Used 🛠

 - **Front-end:** React Native, TypeScript, Redux, Redux Thunk & React Native Testing Library for testing.